The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 To reach Cabo San Juan Beach to camp, you’ll need to hike about 2 hours into the park, or, if that’s not your thing, you can opt for a horseback ride to the beach instead.

-Things to Consider in Tayrona National Park
+Things to Consider When Visiting Tayrona National Park

 Tayrona National Park is known to close on occasion, which we sadly experienced ourselves.

-Be sure to pack plenty of bug spray for your visit to Tayrona National Park–you’ll need it–and of course, bring cash as well.
+Be sure to pack plenty of bug spray for your visit to Tayrona National Park (you’ll need it!), and of course, bring cash as well.

 Where We Stayed in Santa Marta